)I love grilling and I have been grilling different types of protein for a long time and I’m not new to marination.

-Firstly, you prepare your chicken parts or whole chicken, clean and pat it dry.
+Firstly, you prepare your chicken parts or whole chicken by clean and patting very dry.

-Then, you chop very finely your onions and add.
+Then, you chop very finely your onions and add to the chicken

 After this, mix all the dry ground spices together and pour in.

-Mix very well and set aside for about 30mins to hours (Depends on how quickly you need to prepare it.
-However, the more it marinates, the sweeter it will come out)
+Mix very well and set aside for about 30 mins to hours (Depends on how quickly you need to prepare it).
+Have in mind that the more it marinates, the sweeter it will come out)